Click the OneTab icon to store all tabs in your current window.

-Right-click inside a web page to access the OneTab menu.
+Right-click inside a web page to open the OneTab menu.

 Coming soon: You will be able to sync your OneTab data across multiple browser profiles and computers.
 OneTab has been completely rewritten so that changes made on one device will instantly appear on all other devices.
 If you use this feature, your data will be end-to-end encrypted with high-strength AES-256 encryption.
 This makes it impossible for the OneTab developers to see the tabs you have backed up or synced between devices, because only you have the encryption key.

-You can allow OneTab to store your incognito/private browsing tabs:
+You can allow OneTab to store tabs from incognito/private browsing windows:

-If for any reason OneTab does not appear to load, do not attempt to fix the problem by uninstalling and re-installing OneTab.
-This is because uninstalling OneTab will cause your browser to delete your stored tabs.
-In most cases, you can solve the problem by quitting and restarting your browser.
-For more troubleshooting information, please see our troubleshooting page.
+If OneTab does not appear to load, do not try to fix it by uninstalling and re-installing OneTab.
+Uninstalling OneTab will cause your browser to delete your stored tabs.
+In most cases, you can fix the problem by quitting and restarting your browser.
+For more help, see our troubleshooting page.

 Thanks for using OneTab.
 We love to hear from you.
 If you have a feature request, bug report, or other comment, please contact us here.